textlint/textlint/docs/plugin.md

 }
 ```

-`Processor` class should implement these method.
+`Processor` class should implement these methods.

 ### `availableExtensions(): string[]`